 It is God’s gift that allows us to discover treatments and cures for cancer, heart failure, and other dread diseases.
 It is God’s power that helps us overcome the hatred and despair that fuels racism and war.
 And it is God’s strength that gives us what we need to fight those evils.
 It is God’s wisdom that gives us what we need to cure and fix bodily ills.

-These are our things – those we can, with God’s help, take care of and do something about the things we don’t understand in this world.
+These are our things – those we can, with God’s help, use to take care of and do something about the things we don’t understand in this world.
 All else is God’s stuff and we can only pray and ask God to take care of it while we pray and ask God to help us take care of ours.
 We can do that every day and don’t forget to thank God for taking care of you and yours and ask God to keep at it!